nitroci/nitroci.github.io/content/command-line-interface/references/configuration.md

 There are several configurations that can be applied to override default behaviours and values of the command-line interface.

-In the event of a conflict then the environment variables configuration ovverride Global Configuration.
+In the event of a conflict then the environment variables configuration ovverride Global Config.

 {{< toc >}}

-## Global Configuration
+## Global Config

 {{< tabs "site-config" >}}
 {{< tab "TOML" >}}